Belgrade – History at its Rawest

 While in the south end do not forget to visit the Saint Sava cathedral, the largest orthodox shrine in the world.
 It is built on the location where the occupying Ottomans burned the remains of Saint Sava, the Enlightened, after an ill fated Serbian Rebellion (one of many).

 Walking back to the hostel for lunch I stopped at the nearby Nikola Tesla Museum.
 This old villa has no relation to the man but was established as a museum to him after his nephew pressured for the estate to be transferred to Belgrade from New York in 1952.
 For those who don’t know Tesla, he is one of the most brilliant scientific minds of all time.
-Today he is mostly known for his battle with Edison on the subject of Alternative vs Direct Current (Tesla was right about direct current) but he is responsible for much more.
-I would recommend some additional reading on his life.
-Although a Serb, Tesla was born in Croatia during the Austro-Hungarian period, he studied in Austria before moving to Paris and then New York.
-He only visited Belgrade once in 1892 for a total of 31 hours, a proud Serb he addressed a crowd of students with this patriotic quote:
+Today he is mostly known for his battle with Edison on the subject of Alternative vs Direct Current but he is responsible for much more (Tesla was right about direct current).
+I would recommend some additional reading about his life, if you have the time.
+Here is a short description of his relationship with the city and his national identity as a Serb.

 Today his name can be found everywhere in Serbia, including on the 100 Dinar banknote, the Belgrade Airport, a university, streets and much more.
 The museum, albeit small, contains two portions: one with technical exhibitions and a memorial containing a sphere with Tesla’s ashes (the sphere was his favorite shape).
 The second contains interactive displays with some of his experiments; this includes a giant electrical coil and other experiments explaining the nature of electrical current.
 If you can take the tour you won’t regret it, they run in both Serb and English.
 This is one of my favorite museums I have ever had the honor of visiting and gives a good insight into the man that is now the pride of Serbs worldwide.